Garlic can be one of those things you can grow year after year and can easily become a plant-it-and forget-it kind of gardening technique.

 At most I was putting in about 100 cloves, selling or braiding 50 bulbs.
 I love that this method leaves me feeling completely self-sustaining.

-Here in zone 4B we plant in late fall.
+Here in Southeastern Minnesota (zone 4B), garlic can be categorized as a fall planting crop.
+We plant in late fall.
 I like to plant just before I can start to see frost in the forecast.
 Don’t worry, though, if you have had a frost or two, you are still good to go to get those babies in the ground safely.
+As long as you get them in before the ground freezes and you can push them into the dirt you will be fine!

 Garlic needs about 9 months to grow, just like a little baby!